ChiWrite-logo

 Keep your distance from my daughter

 We heard the sound of a masquerade.
-Non-initiates including all women would watch from a distance in Eke town (Enugu state).
+Non-initiates including all women would watch from a distance in Eke town (Enugu State).
 I was about eight years’ old and always hung with my playmates from our compound.
 We were six: Vicky and her brothers Anthony and Charlie, me and my brothers Anthony and Pat.
 Augustine was in his early teens so he oversaw our group, told us stories, settled our quarrels, and thought us how to draw and paint.
 When the two Anthonys ran to the road to enjoy a chasing game with the masquerade, I also joined them.
-Vicky and Charlie did not come.
+Vicky, Charlie and Pat did not come.
 When the masquerade came after the crowd, we ran.
 That was the fun.
 I did not question why majority of women would stay at a distance.
 I thought that they could not run fast as I did.
 As for the girls, like Vicky; I thought that they were just too afraid.
-The three of us were afraid too, but pretending not to be afraid and running were part of the fun.
+The three of us (Tony Enu, Tony Okafor and me) were afraid too, but pretending not to be afraid and running were part of the fun.

 On this particular day, the three of us ran as the masquerade approached.
 One big boy ran after me.
 I was fast.
 I ran through the side gate of our compound.
 The boy ran after me.
-I ran into the kitchen area and straight into the yam barn.
+I ran into the kitchen area (the kitchen was a small house of three rooms on the southwest side of the main house).
 He came after me.
+I ran straight into the yam barn on the southeast end of the kitchen yard.
+He was at my heels.
 There was nowhere else to run to.
 The barn had one door.
 I began to scream.

 Hapu mu!
 Leave me!”